In-Context Learning of Temporal Point Processes with Foundation Inference Models: Experiments

-We pretrain a single \FIM on a synthetic dataset containing $14.4$M events, simulated from $72$K Hawkes processes of diverse kernels, and sparsity levels, and varying number of marks, sequences, and events.
+\textbf{Pretraining}.
+We pretrain a single \FIM on a synthetic dataset containing $14.4$M events, simulated from $72$K point processes of diverse kernels, and sparsity levels, and varying number of marks, sequences, and events.
 Appendix~\ref{app:data_generation} contains the details.
-The model has $16$M parameters and supports up to $\customabs{\markset}=22$ marks, which covers all evaluation datasets.
+The model has $16$M parameters and supports up to $\customabs{\markset}=22$ marks to cover all evaluation datasets.
 Further pretraining details are provided in Appendix~\ref{app:training_details}.

+\textbf{Finetuning}.
 In \textit{zero-shot mode}, we apply the pretrained model directly to all evaluation datasets, and label the results by \FIMzeroshot.
 We also experiment with \textit{finetuning} \FIM on the train split of all evaluation datasets, and label these results by \FIMfine. \FIM utilizes up to $2000$ sequences from the train split of an evaluation dataset as context, limited only by the maximum number of sequences seen during training.
-Sequences in the test split define the history.
+The ablations in Figure \ref{fig:varying_number_of_context_paths} also indicate that typically much less than 2000 context paths would be sufficient.
+The sequences in the test split are given as context to \FIM.
 Finally, for multi-event prediction, \FIM simulates events autoregressively, similar to other (intensity-based) baselines.

+Due to the relatively small parameter size of \FIM and the pre-trained prior, fine-tuning can be performed quickly.
+For all datasets, fine-tuning was achieved in a few minutes, requiring not more than 11 GB of memory.
+This means that fine-tuning \FIM does not take longer than training the baseline models from scratch, which reportedly takes up to 4 hours \cite[Sec.
+D.1]{xue2024easytpp}.
+Fine-tuning is therefore feasible for users with small computational resources.
+Further speed-ups might be possible with LoRA \citep{hu2022lora}.

-Figure~\ref{fig:fim_intensity_examples} shows intensities inferred by \FIM in zero-shot mode, both from a synthetic Hawkes process (in-distribution generalization), and from the \dataset{Retweet} dataset (out-of-distribution generalization).
+\textbf{Intensity Predictions}.
+Figure~\ref{fig:fim_intensity_examples} shows intensities inferred by \FIM in zero-shot mode, both from an unseen synthetic Hawkes process (in-distribution generalization), and from the \dataset{Retweet} dataset (out-of-distribution generalization).
+Moreover, Figure \ref{fig:intensity_comparison_four_datasets} in the Appendix illustrates the performance of \FIMzeroshot on various synthetic datasets and emphasizes that \FIMzeroshot also generalizes well for processes with powerlaw kernels, a kernel type that was not present in the pretraining dataset.
+This confirms that our parameterization is general enough.
 In what follows, we quantitatively evaluate \FIM.